mikrodev/Documentation/documentation/docs/Block-Descriptions-Notes.md

 ### HVAC Blocks

-(T/M) Floating Motor: Equipment connected to the output will be turned on as long as the logic (1) signal sent from the “Ope” output.
-The equipment connected to the output will shut down as long as the logic (1) signal sent from the “Clo” output.
+(T/M) Floating Motor: Equipment connected to the output will be turned on as long as the logic(1) signal sent from the "Ope" output.
+The equipment connected to the output will shut down as long as the logic(1) signal sent from the "Clo" output.

-(T/M) Aging Manager: As long as the logic high(1) signal is input to “Enb”, the block becomes active and activates the connected aging members.
+(T/M) Aging Manager: As long as the logic(1) signal is input to "Enb", the block becomes active and activates the connected aging members.

 (T/M) Aging Member: It is used in applications where several equipment must be started and stopped in sequence for a certain period of time.